brown-band/website/pages/scripts/2013-2014/fall/dartmouth.md

 :::

 A little more about those breadsticks—apparently, Dartmouth College was raining $30,000 in singles a year on breadsticks for all frat parties on campus.
 We think that’s pretty cockamamie of Dartmouth; don’t they have anything better to be spending their money on?
 If not, can we have all those breads-ticks?
 Whatever.
 At least we don’t live in a frozen wasteland.
-Watch now as the Band forms a B for breadsticks and plays "For Breadsticks and For Brown."
+Watch now as the Band forms a B for breadsticks and plays “For Breadsticks and For Brown.”

-:sd[Band forms a B and plays "For Bruno and For Brown."]
+:sd[Band forms a B and plays “For Bruno and For Brown.”]

 ## Halftime

-Ladies and Gentlemen, friends and alumni, presenting an organization that has a lot of feelings, it’s the Brown University "Four more years!"
+Ladies and Gentlemen, friends and alumni, presenting an organization that has a lot of feelings, it’s the Brown University “Four more years!”
 BAAANNNNDDDD!

 In case you didn’t know, today is the last home game of the year, and therefore it’s our senior game!
 Watch now as the Band honors its seniors for their dedication to and love for the Band.

-:sd[Band forms a champagne glass with senior bubbles and plays "Bits & Pieces" after each senior Limerick.]
+:sd[Band forms a champagne glass with senior bubbles and plays “Bits & Pieces” after each senior Limerick.]

 _Our Lena is such a great friend\
 On her we could always depend\